“Fruitcake Gets Bum Rap”-a quirky individual

 No, not that kind of fruitcake.
-I would never use such a politically incorrect term to define someone who might resemble my Great-aunt Lizzie who made pies out of left-over jams and jellies.
+I would never use such a politically incorrect term to define someone who might resemble my Great-aunt Lizzie who made pies out of leftover jams and jellies.
 I’m referring to the type of cake made from candied fruits and nuts that some insist on baking or buying to give as Christmas gifts.
 You’ve heard Jay Leno make fun of a family tradition of giving this cake, where one recipient says, “Why, thank yew sooo much!
 I just love fruitcake.”
-Then that person proceeds in wrapping it anew and giving it to someone else.
+Then that person proceeds to wrap it anew and gives it to someone else.
 The same cake is passed around for years—and never deteriorates!

 I, for one, really, really do love fruitcake.
 Admittedly, some are better than others, but even the cheap ones that come in a decorative tin and sold in your local discount store have something to offer.
 At Christmas parties, someone always contributes a plate of dark sliced fruitcake, perhaps a little dry, forlorn, skipped over by guests as they select a tidbit here, a morsel there.
 Me?
 I’ll take a piece of the cake every time.